josephjacobmorris/learnings/SystemDesign/Introduction.md

 ### KISS vs YAGNI
 * KISS is about keeping reducing unnecessary complexity whereas YAGNI is about cuting off unrequired features.

+## Functional Requirements

+It is the description of the different functionality or services offered by the application.

+eg. List all the items in the cart  is one of the functional requirements of the e-commerce website.